 With inflation raging like a wildfire, the Federal Reserve has been trying to throw a little cold water on the economy by raising the federal funds rate.

 The goal is to cool the economy without freezing it.
 But policymakers have a history of getting this sort of thing wrong.
 Some experts fear the Fed might go too far, sending the economy into recession.
 Survey respondents appear to share that anxiety.

-If you too are worried about a recession, prepare yourself with the tips in “5 Things You Must Do Before the Next Recession.”
+If you too are worried about a recession, prepare yourself with the tips in “9 Ways to Brace Your Finances for a Recession.”